OAKLAND, Calif. — The question came as a shock to Dorothy Reeves: Would she be willing to donate her husband’s brain for research?

 Though she is pleased with the high rate of commitment, she noted that more works needs to be done.
 In another study, about 3,100 white participants agreed to brain donation, with 1,400 already donated.
 Recruiting African-Americans “takes a lot of effort and a lot of work,” she said.
 “Every year, we bring it up again and revisit it with those who are reluctant.
 But if someone is really firm, we don’t push the subject.”

-The number of African-Americans studied was relatively small — 41 compared with 81 whites — yet its findings were potentially important.
+The number of African-Americans studied was relatively small — 41 compared with 81 white Americans — yet its findings were potentially important.
 That’s because the presence of other diseases in the brain means African-Americans may not respond as white patients do to drugs aimed specifically at Alzheimer’s.

 Even for experienced research institutions, getting people to participate in donation remains complicated — in part, because families don’t necessarily agree about it among themselves.